 That value then has to extend to your email, social and PPC presence.

-AMP, the Knowledge Graph, and Other New Features For SEO
+AMP, the Knowledge Graph, and Other New Features for SEO

-That means we install newer features like AMP where appropriate.
+Don’t be afraid to install newer features like AMP where appropriate.

 AMP, which stands for Accelerated Mobile Pages, is an open-source program from Google designed to make mobile pages load almost instantaneously.